Isaiah Chapter 49 Continued

 Isaiah 49:20 “The children which thou shalt have, after thou hast lost the other, shall say again in thine ears, The place [is] too strait for me: give place to me that I may dwell.”

-This is speaking of the vast number of Gentiles who come to Christ when the natural Jews have, in the most part, rejected Jesus.
+This is speaking of the vast number of Gentiles who come to Christ while the natural Jews have, for the most part, rejected Jesus.
 Every nation of the world will have believers in Christ.
 We will see in the next Scripture why the natural Israelite rejected Jesus.

 Romans 11:11 “I say then, Have they stumbled that they should fall?
 God forbid: but [rather] through their fall salvation [is come] unto the Gentiles, for to provoke them to jealousy.”